ocastilloreyes/petgem/docs/source/manual/examples_inverse.rst

    # Generate the input bundle and parameter file (inverse mode).
    # The bundle embeds the multi-frequency sources, observed data,
-   # noise level, and the fixed-material list from sigmas.csv.
+   # noise level, and the fixed-material list from sigmas.txt.
    python3 utils/preprocess.py \
       -mode inverse \
       -nord ${NORD} \